SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Discussion

+This study showcases the planet-detecting capability of over 35 years of precision RV monitoring.
+Compared to past research analyzing Doppler constraints on planetary companions to nearby stars, this work shows an overall improvement in RV search sensitivity thanks to a broader scope of global, multi-decade RV monitoring efforts \citep{Howard+2016PASP, 2023AJ....165..176L}.
+In this work, we have studied a larger, more complete sample of 120 nearby stars that are likely to be observed by future high-contrast imaging mission like HWO.
+We have also included data from significantly more instruments by compiling over 150,000 RV measurements that were publicly available from a wide variety of resources.

-Compared to similar previous studies, our work broadly demonstrates an improvement in search completeness thanks to continued efforts to monitor the Doppler motions of nearby bright stars.
-Our analysis also considered a larger, more complete sample of nearby stars that are likely to be observed by future high-contrast imaging mission like HWO, compared to past studies.
-For example, \citet{Howard+2016PASP} previously analyzed Doppler measurements of 76 stars observed by the California Planet Survey\footnote{Obtained from HIRES/Keck and the Hamilton Spectrograph at Lick Observatory between 1987 and 2014.} \citep{Howard+2010ApJ} thought to be likely for space-based DI missions.
-They selected stars no earlier than spectral type F8 from the Exo-S, Exo-C, and WFIRST-AFTA study preliminary target lists \citep{Spergel+2013arXiv, Stapelfeldt+2014SPIE, Seager+2015SPIE}, and found that for a typical star they were sensitive to approximately Saturn-mass planets inside of $a = 1\,{\rm au}$ and Jupiter-mass planets inside of $a \approx 3\,{\rm au}$.
-Our more recent analysis was able to probe down to planets of roughly half those masses at the same orbital distances.
-In their best-case scenario, \citet{Howard+2016PASP} could detect Neptune-mass planets orbiting at $a = 3\,{\rm au}$, while in our best-case scenario we could reach planets at this semi-major axis down to $\sim$10\,\Mearth\ (for $i=90^\circ$).
-Although the target lists analyzed in this study and in \citet{Howard+2016PASP} are not a one-to-one match, we attribute the main improvement in search completeness here to the increase in the number of archival RV observations since 2014.
+For example, \citet{Howard+2016PASP} previously analyzed a sample of 76 stars with RVs from HIRES/Keck and the Hamilton/Shane, which were observed by the California Planet Survey between 1987 and 2014.
+They selected stars with spectral types no earlier than F8 from the Exo-S, Exo-C, and WFIRST-AFTA study preliminary target lists \citep{Spergel+2013arXiv, Stapelfeldt+2014SPIE, Seager+2015SPIE}, and found that for a typical star they were sensitive to approximately Saturn-mass planets inside of $a = 1$ AU and Jupiter-mass planets inside of $a \approx 3$ AU.
+With our significantly expanded dataset and target list, we have improved the sensitivity for a typical star by at least factor of 2, reaching down to about 0.5 $\rm M_S$ at 1 AU and about 1 $\rm M_S$ at 3 AU.
+Moreover, in the best-case scenario, \citet{Howard+2016PASP} could detect Neptune-mass planets orbiting at $a = 3$ AU, while in the best-case scenario in this study we could reach planets at the same semi-major axis down to $\sim$10\,\Mearth.
+We note that while the target lists analyzed in this study and in \citet{Howard+2016PASP} are not identical, both target lists were compiled with similar criteria and have many targets in common.
+The improvement in search completeness in this work is predominantly driven by the increase in HIRES/Keck observations since 2014 and the inclusion of archival RVs from additional spectrographs.